- Chartered Accountant

 Work so hard that one day your signature will be called an audited financial statement ~ Anonymous

 Do numbers interest you?
-Do you want to deal with finances of big companies?
+Do you want to deal with the finances of big companies?
 Not only that but do you want to play a significant role in saving a company in case of disputes or bankruptcy?
-Then, a career as a chartered accountant can be your go-to career option.
+Then, a career as chartered accountant can be your go-to career option.
 It is one of the ideal career options for students from the commerce stream.
+Pursuing a financial management course can also be beneficial to those who are interested in taking up this career.
 Anyway, India needs more and more good chartered accountants.
 The pay is higher as well as the designation is very desirable.
 A chartered accountant meaning defines accounting professionals with international accounting qualification, apart from the United States, in many countries throughout the world.
 In the United States, a certified public accountant (CPA) is the equivalent of the CA designation.

 Chartered Accountant in a Nutshell

-Accountants offer financial advice to customers ranging from multinational and public organisations to small independent companies and individuals.
-Chartered accountant subjects comprises different practice fields, including accounting, management consulting, restructuring, forensic accountancy, taxation, insurance and corporate finance.
+Individuals who choose a career as Chartered Accountants offer financial advice to customers ranging from multinational and public organisations to small independent companies and individuals.
+Chartered accountant subjects comprises different practice fields, including finance, accounting, management consulting, restructuring, forensic accountancy, taxation, insurance and corporate finance.
 A chartered accountant qualification requires a successful completion of chartered accountancy certification programme from ICAI.
-Chartered accountants are required across various business organisations in India whether private or public.
+Individuals who choose a career as Chartered Accountants are required across various business organisations in India whether private or public.
 A professional CA is employed to manage an organisation's account data, tax dues and investments.
 Chartered accountants also help to settle conflicts and prevent bankruptcies.